Karthika Nair: Career

 In 2015, she appeared in her third Tamil Political crime drama film Purampokku Engira Podhuvudamai, directed by National Film Award winner S. P. Jananathan, alongside Arya, Vijay Sethupathi and Shaam.
 As part of her role, she learned how to ride a motorcycle.
 Her performance as Kuyili, a mastermind behind a prison break plan received a positive response.
 The film received commercial success and critical acclaim.
 Her portrayal of Kuyili is cited as a complete deprival of regular commercial heroine characterizations.

-Her much delayed film Vaa Deal, starring Arun Vijay is yet to be released or would be considered unreleased & shelved forever.
+Her much delayed film Vaa Deal, starring Arun Vijay is yet to be released.

-Television Debut (2017)
+Television

-In the year 2017, Nair made her Television debut(after retiring from movies, since 2015) with the Epic drama Aarambh, written by V. Vijayendra Prasad and directed by Goldie Behl, which aired on Star Plus, starring opposite Rajneesh Duggal.
+In the year 2017, Karthika made her Television debut after retiring from movies, since 2015 with the Epic drama Aarambh, written by V. Vijayendra Prasad and directed by Goldie Behl, which aired on Star Plus, starring opposite Rajneesh Duggal.
 In the series, she played Devasena, a warrior queen, which was well received by both audience and critics.
-The show aired its last on 10 September 2017.
+The show aired its last episode on 10 September 2017.